-Inkscape tutorial: Elements
+Inkscape tutorial: Elements of design

 This tutorial will demonstrate the elements and principles of design which are normally taught to early art students in order to understand various properties used in art making.
 This is not an exhaustive list, so please add, subtract, and combine to make this tutorial more comprehensive.